Vinfall/VNDB-Calendar/README.md

 For now VNDB only offers RSS for *Recent Changes*, but not *Upcoming Releases* or *Just Released*.
 There are multiple previous discussions about that but I don't think Yorhel is going to do that any time soon.

-This is created as a workaround (just in ICS rather than RSS) for personal use and serves as an extended practice of my blog post [iCalendar (ICS) 的养成方式](https://blog.vinfall.com/posts/2023/12/ics/) (written in Chinese).
+This is created as a workaround for personal use and serves as an extension of my blog post [iCalendar (ICS) 的养成方式](https://blog.vinfall.com/posts/2023/12/ics/) (written in Chinese).

 ## Usage